jacksenteh/KPMG_Virtual_Internship/docs/index.md

 * CustomerAddress
 * Transaction

-Based on the three datasets, you were asked to complete the following three tasks and submitted to the website for evaluation:
+Based on the three datasets, you were asked to complete the following tasks and submitted to the website for evaluation:
 1. **Data Quality Assessment:** In this task, you were asked to analyze the quality of the dataset provided by the customer by identifying all the issues.
 Subsequently, you need to send an email to the customer summarizing the issues found.
 2. **Data Exploration:** Explore and understanding the data distribution (i.e., customer personality, behaviors, etc.).
 3. **Data Pre-processing:** Data cleaning, data transformation and features engineering.